 There are many good cheap Chinese restaurants offering Malay and Chinese cuisine along the same road as the Wau Hotel.
 Try a couple of these, you won’t be disappointed.

-Tip: when ordering a coffee or tea in Malaysia, ask for no sugar as typically, this is made with sweetened condensed milk and then lots of added sugar.
-If ordering a fresh juice, a lot of sugar is added (couple of generous tablespoons, sometimes more), so you may want to hold off the sugar here also!
+Tip: When ordering a coffee or tea in Malaysia, ask for no sugar as typically, this is made with sweetened condensed milk and then lots of added sugar.
+If ordering a fresh juice, a lot of sugar is also added (a couple of generous tablespoons but sometimes more), so you may want to hold off the sugar here also!

-Often, it’s hard to find some where to drop-off laundry as the guide books no longer mention this necessity for those travelling more than a week or two – apparently travellers no longer need to wash clothes!
+Often, it’s hard to find somewhere to drop-off laundry as the guide books no longer mention this necessity for those travelling more than a week or two.
+Perhaps travellers no longer need to wash their clothes?

-After a short stint in Jerantut, decided to head north-east on the 8-hour train to Wakaf Bharu then on to Kota Bharu.
+After a short stint in Jerantut meeting very friendly locals, decided to head north-east on the 8-hour train journey to Wakaf Bharu then on to Kota Bharu.